cishiv/gofigure/README.md

 `./build build docker && kubectl delete --all deployments && kubectl delete --all services && kubectl apply -f deploy.yml`

-which is a set of commands specific to bootstrapping and enviroment for [Cortex](github.com/cishiv/Cortex) (currently a private repo)
+which is a set of commands specific to bootstrapping an enviroment for [Cortex](github.com/cishiv/Cortex) (currently a private repo)

 `./build build docker` is a custom build script for the Cortex project.